thepetk/chatbot-test-chart-repo/charts/ai-software-templates/chatbot/README.md

 ### Install using Helm

-In order to install AI Software Template Helm chart using helm directly, you can run:
+In order to install Chatbot AI Sample Helm chart using helm directly, you can run:

 ```
 export APP_NAMESPACE='the-namespace-your-release-will-be-installed'